aadishagr/hokagehub.github.io/content/posts/ring_attention_bpt.md

 For each head, attention is computed using the sliced Q, K, and V matrices to obtain the attention output for each head.
 This involves a single matrix multiplication, rather than looping through each head.
 Finally, the outputs from all heads are concatenated to produce the final attention output.

+Different parts of the output Embedding can understand various aspects of each word's meaning in relation to other words in the sequence.
+This enables the Transformer to grasp more nuanced interpretations of the sequence.
+For instance, one section might capture the 'gender-ness' (male, female, neuter) of a noun while another might capture the 'cardinality' (singular vs plural) of a noun.

 ## Limitation of Self Attention
 Due to the memory requirement for attention computation being O(n²), it increases quadratically with the sequence length.
 This significant memory demand limits the transformer model's ability to tackle various AI challenges, such as processing videos, high-resolution images, podcasts, code, or books, both during training and inference.
 Various techniques have been proposed to reduce the memory requirements of Transformers, including sparse approximation, low-rank approximation, and low-precision approximation.
 A distinct approach involves computing the softmax matrix in self-attention with linear memory requirements, which can be achieved without materializing the full matrix.